-A total of 26 participants opted to complete Test C using the 100 square method with varying levels of deviation from the population mean.
-As seen in previous years this was the most popular of the estimation methods.
+A total of 24 participants opted to complete Test C using the 100 square method with varying levels of deviation from the population mean.
+Although not the preferred method this year, Test C had a high number of participants, which was consistent with previous years.
 The results verified that as with the other two test methods there was a higher degree of deviation when comparing results against the image analysis % cover as opposed to the population mean.

-The average range of percentage covers per quadrat was 29%, higher than in RT06, with quadrat 12 producing the highest range of 59% with % cover ranges between 25% and 84% ((it is unclear at this stage if this was a typing error or misuse of the methodology).
-Ten participants failed at least one quadrat using Z-scores from the mean with 5 participants failing 1 quadrat and 3 participants failing between 5 and 8 quadrats and an overall pass rate of 94%.
-There were also more 'Fails' using Z-scores from image analysis with all participants failing between 1 and 6 quadrats and an overall pass rate of 79%.
-Quadrat 1 had the greatest number of 'Fails' with 23 out of the 26 participants scoring higher than +/- 2.0, followed by quadrats 10 and 4, with 15 and 14 'Fails' respectively.
+The average range of percentage covers per quadrat was 22.4%, lower than for RT07, but higher than for tests A and B. Two quadrats had % cover ranges above 30% (34.3 for quadrat 14 and 32.3 for quadrat 4).
+Of the remaining quadrats 8 had ranges between 20% and 30% and 5 between 10% and 20%.
+The range of results submitted for test C was higher than for tests A and B. Six participants failed at least between 1 and 4 quadrats with an overall pass rate of 96%.
+There were also more 'Fails' using Z-scores from image analysis with 13 participants failing 1 quadrats and a further 7 'failing' between 2 and 9 quadrats and an overall pass rate of 87%.
+Quadrat 13 had the greatest number of 'Fails' with 16 out of the 24 participants scoring higher than +/- 2.0, the remaining quadrats had between 1 and 5 recorded 'fails' except quadrat 10 which has no 'fails'.